Exploring charm decays with missing energy in leptoquark models: Introduction

 \section{Introduction}

-The flavor-changing neutral current (FCNC) decays of charmed hadrons into final states containing missing energy ($\slashed E$) have long been known in the literature~\cite{Burdman:2001tf, Chen:2007cn,Chen:2007yn,Badin:2010uh,Mahmood:2014wna,deBoer:2015boa,Dorsner:2016wpm, MartinCamalich:2020dfe,Su:2020yze,Bause:2020auq,Bause:2020xzj} to be among likely environments in which to discover hints of new physics (NP) beyond the standard model (SM).
-In the SM these processes arise at short distance from the quark transition \,$c\to u\nu\bar\nu$,\, the neutrinos ($\nu\bar\nu$) being unobserved, which is very suppressed because it proceeds from loop diagrams and is subject to highly efficient Glashow-Iliopoulos-Maiani cancellation~\cite{Burdman:2001tf}.
-Beyond the SM there could be extra ingredients causing modifications to the SM component and/or yield additional channels with one or more invisible nonstandard particles, which might translate into enhanced rates detectable by upcoming searches.
+The flavor-changing neutral-current (FCNC) decays of charmed hadrons into a lighter hadron plus missing energy ($\slashed E$) have long been anticipated in the literature~\cite{Burdman:2001tf, Chen:2007cn,Chen:2007yn,Badin:2010uh,Mahmood:2014wna,deBoer:2015boa,Dorsner:2016wpm,Li:2018hgu, MartinCamalich:2020dfe,Gabrielli:2016cut,Fabbrichesi:2020wbt,Su:2020yze,Bause:2020auq, Bause:2020xzj} to be among likely environments in which to discover hints of new physics (NP) beyond the standard model (SM).
+In the SM these processes arise at short distance from the quark transition \,$c\to u\nu\bar\nu$,\, which emits unobserved neutrinos ($\nu\bar\nu$) and is greatly suppressed because it proceeds from loop diagrams and is subject to very efficient Glashow-Iliopoulos-Maiani cancellation~\cite{Burdman:2001tf}.
+The effects of long-distance physics on these decays have also been estimated to be tiny~\cite{Burdman:2001tf}.
+Beyond the SM there could be extra ingredients causing modifications to the SM component and/or yield additional channels with one or more invisible nonstandard particles, which might translate into substantially amplified rates detectable by upcoming quests.

-Experimentally, there still has not been much activity to look for charmed hadron decays of this kind~\cite{Zyla:2020zbs}.
-At the moment, the only result available is the limit on \,$D^0\to\slashed E$,\, which has been set by the Belle Collaboration~\cite{Lai:2016uvj}.
-Due to the importance of these processes as valuable tools in the quest for NP, it is hoped that dedicated efforts will be increasingly made to pursue them.
-Since a clean environment and sizable luminosity are crucial for such endeavors, it is therefore timely that there are now flavor factories which are operational and expectedly well-suited for them, namely Belle II~\cite{Kou:2018nap} and BESIII~\cite{Ablikim:2019hff}.
-In the future, further measurements with improved sensitivity reach will be feasible at the proposed super charm-tau factories~\cite{Luo:2018njj,Barnyakov:2020vob} and Circular Electron Positron Collider (CEPC) operated as a $Z$-boson factory~\cite{CEPCStudyGroup:2018ghi}.
+Experimentally, there still has not been a lot of activity to look for charmed hadron decays of this kind~\cite{Zyla:2020zbs}.
+At the moment the sole result available is a limit on the branching fraction of charmed meson decay \,$D^0\to\slashed E$,\, which has been set by the Belle Collaboration~\cite{Lai:2016uvj}.
+Due to the importance of these processes as valuable tools in the quest for NP, it is hoped that dedicated efforts will increasingly be made to pursue them.
+Since a clean environment and sizable luminosity are crucial for such endeavors, it is then timely that there are now heavy-flavor factories which are running and expectedly well-suited for them, namely BESIII~\cite{Asner:2008nq} and Belle II~\cite{Kou:2018nap}.
+In the future, further measurements with improved sensitivity would presumably be feasible, such as at the proposed super charm-tau factories~\cite{Luo:2018njj,Barnyakov:2020vob} and Circular Electron Positron Collider (CEPC) operated as a $Z$-boson factory~\cite{CEPCStudyGroup:2018ghi}.